turbot/guardrails-docs/docs/runbooks/getting-started-aws/connect-an-account/index.md

 ## Step 1: Create an AWS IAM role for Guardrails

 You’ll need an IAM role that grants Guardrails read-only permissions to discover resources in your AWS account and monitor changes.
-Use this CloudFormation stack to facilitate creating this role..
+Use this CloudFormation stack to facilitate creating this role.
 When prompted for `TurbotExternalId`, provide a random GUID and also save it for step 2.

 ```
 AWSTemplateFormatVersion: '2010-09-09'